 Use Case Examples

 - Fulfillment Stations: It’s fairly common for a single venue to have more than one Fulfillment Station and for those Stations to only display orders that they are responsible for executing.
 An establishment may have a Fulfillment Station in the kitchen that should only display food orders and a separate Fulfillment Station behind the service bar that should only display drink orders.
-To accomplish this, each of these Stations needs to have its own Device Profile.
+Each of these Stations needs to have its own Device Profile to accomplish this.

 Configuring a Device Profile

 For each Device Profile, Bbot will be able to customize the following aspects for you:

 1. Device Profile Name: How you would like to identify the device profile (example: “Kitchen KDS”)

 2. Device Profile Description: A description of the device profile (example: “Configures the tablet to handle kitchen orders”)

 3. Access Controls: Screen options that determine the degree of access and control the device profile will have.
 These display at the bottom of the terminal window, as shown below, highlighted in red

 - Locations View: This screen displays Location Codes along with their respective orders.
 There are multiple options configurable for this screen if it is selected to display on the given device profile